MultiSafepay/docs/content/getting-started/create-your-integration/build-your-own.md

 - HTTP message body containing `MULTISAFEPAY_OK`

 While we haven't received an acknowledgement, we resend the notification four times at 15 minute intervals, each including a new timestamp.

+---

+You've successfully configured your webhook endpoint and web server to handle notifications.
+For next steps, either review our API reference documentation or test your integration.

 {{< two-buttons href-2="/api/" text-2="API reference" description-2="Our comprehensive API reference documentation." img-2="/svgs/API.svg" alt-2="Right arrow" >}}